Vishvjeet-Rana/Study-Sync-Responsive/README.md

 Welcome to the Study Sync project!
 My website provides seamless learning experiences through interactive features and engaging design.

 # ✨ Features
---> Responsive Design: Adapts to various screen sizes.
+--> Responsive Design: This is responsive only for Tabs/iPads.

 --> Animated Elements: Smooth animations using CSS and JavaScript.